 Click here learn more about our trade libel and professional defamation legal practice.
-If you’re ready to speak with an attorney, contact us; one of our experienced lawyers will be in touch within hours.
+If you’re ready to speak with an attorney, contact us.

 Casino mogul Steve Wynn lost round one of his professional defamation lawsuit against financier James “Jim” Chanos.
 Wynn has till January 15, 2015 to appeal – and according to all reports, he plans to do just that.

 The Wynn v.
 Chanos slander lawsuit is a good one to review because it touches on an important crux of American defamation case law – the all-mighty First Amendment.